Class of 2021: Alex Trainham excels inside and outside the classroom

 April 20, 2021

-Long fascinated with computers and audio engineering, Trainham was introduced to coding at VCU and will graduate next month with degrees in computer science and mathematical sciences.
-Faculty in the Department of Statistical Sciences and Operations Research chose him as this year’s recipient of the Paul Minton Graduating Senior Award, which recognizes a student who has excelled both inside and outside the classroom.
+Faculty in the Department of Statistical Sciences and Operations Research chose Trainham as this year’s recipient of the Paul Minton Graduating Senior Award, which recognizes a graduating senior who has excelled both inside and outside the classroom.